-New zone policy development, existing zone policy review and extension of an existing zone policy is undertaken to ensure future zone policy development or amendment continues to meet the requirements of South Australia's aquaculture industry.
-This includes the identification of potential future areas appropriate for the expansion of the Subtidal Mollusc (mussel) industry, and finalisation/implementation of the Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013 review.
-This process informs planning for scientific technical investigations.

-- Ongoing monitoring and auditing of zone policy performance is required to plan advertisement of tenure and ensure movement of sites and species variations or additions within aquaculture zones and sectors do not compromise the allocation limits of the policy.
-This ensures transactions can be assessed in an efficient manner. - Development of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - Continued implementation of the Standard Lease and Licence Conditions Policy in 2022-23 across all aquaculture sectors. - The development of internal policies/guidelines that flow from the amendments to the Act and Aquaculture Regulations 2016 (Regulations) e.g. Public Call guidelines for zoned areas, Aquaculture Tenure Allocation Board guidelines for how lease/licence applications are assessed, and Sector-based Strategies.
+- New zone policy development, existing zone policy review and extension of an existing zone policy is undertaken to ensure future zone policy development or amendment continues to meet the requirements of South Australia's aquaculture industry.
+This includes the identification of potential future areas appropriate for the expansion of the Marine Algae sector, and finalisation/implementation of the Aquaculture (Zones Lower Eyre Peninsula) Policy 2013 review (previously costed as a discrete project by other sectors) This process informs planning for scientific technical investigations. - Ongoing monitoring and auditing of zone policy performance is required to plan advertisement of tenure and ensure movement of sites and species variations or additions within aquaculture zones and sectors do not compromise the allocation limits of the policy.
+This ensures transactions can be assessed in an efficient manner. - Development and review of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - The development of internal policies/guidelines that flow from the amendments to the Act and Aquaculture Regulations 2016 (Regulations) e.g. Public Call guidelines for zoned areas, Aquaculture Tenure Allocation Board guidelines for how lease/licence applications are assessed, and Sector-based Strategies.